 Today was the perfect day to stay at home and crochet.

-The skies were overcast, the weather was uncertain, and I have plenty of projects that need my attention if I am going to get them done before my quest for glory at the 2011 North Carolina State Fair begins in early July.
+The skies were overcast, the weather was uncertain, and I have plenty of projects that need my attention if I am going to get them done before my quest for glory when the 2011 North Carolina State Fair crochet season begins in early July.

-With a fresh pot of coffee and the entire day ahead of me, I decided to concentrate my crochet efforts toward teh goal of finishing the seven granny squares for the groovyghan.
+With a fresh pot of coffee and the entire day ahead of me, I decided to pick up where I had left off and concentrate my crochet efforts toward the goal of finishing the seven rainbow granny squares for the groovyghan that I am working on.

-I resolved not to take any breaks until I finished the sixth round of all seven of the squares, which I did, shortly afternoon:
+I resolved not to take any breaks until I finished the sixth round of all seven of the squares.
+Stitch by stitch and end by end I worked until I had reached my goal, taking a photo after I completed each round:

 With the sixth round of all seven squares done, I ate a quick lunch and renewed my efforts to finish the squares while there was still daylight: